AB 2010: Veterinary medicine: veterinary surgery premises: spay and neuter services.

 Existing law, the Veterinary Medicine Practice Act, establishes the California Veterinary Medical Board to license and regulate the practice of veterinary medicine.
 The act requires all premises where veterinary medicine, veterinary dentistry, or veterinary surgery is being practiced to be kept clean and sanitary at all times and conform to minimum standards established by the board.

-This bill would specify that the minimum standards established by the board shall not require a dedicated surgical suite for any veterinary premises that primarily performs high-quality, high-volume spay or neuter services, as defined. defined, performed in a registered veterinary premises are not required to comply with specified standards, including a requirement for equipment for viewing radiographs.
+This bill would specify that high-quality, high-volume spay or neuter services, as defined, that are either performed in a registered veterinary premises or performed by a veterinarian employed or contracted with a veterinary premises in a temporary setting are not required to comply take place in a facility that complies with specified standards, including a requirement for equipment for viewing radiographs.